VPNL/fLoc/README.md

 ### Task

-To ensure that participants remain alert and attentive throughout the experiment, a task is selected while executing the localizer.
+To ensure that participants remain alert throughout the experiment, a behavioral task is selected while executing the localizer code.
 Three options are available:

 - 1-back - detect back-to-back image repetition
 - 2-back - detect image repetition with one intervening stimulus